Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

  - CONTACT() :-
      - Joins (concatenates) two or more strings into one.
      - Syntax :- SELECT CONCAT(string1, string2, ...)
 AS full_text;
+# SQL WildCard :-
+Wildcards are special characters used in SQL with the LIKE operator to search for data that matches a pattern — instead of exact value.

+ -  LIKE :-

+      - The LIKE operator is used to compare a value to similar values using wildcard operators.

+   1) (%) ==>  Use % for flexible match
+   2) (_) ==>  Use _ for fixed character match